 We also found one of our favorite playgrounds (as mentioned above), the Greenwich Park Playground which had multiple swings, slides, and climbing structures, as well as a sand box, a water play area, and even a pond where you can rent a pedal boat.
 This is the perfect place for toddlers to play!

-7. Find a family friendly museum
+7. Find a family friendly museum in London with toddlers

 Although not every museum in London is going to be appropriate for toddlers, there are quite a few with more than enough exhibits to keep your little one entertained.
 I’ve found that we can usually spend a couple of hours touring a museum before my toddler gets fed up, so we try to go for places that are free (or just require a donation), that have lots of space for toddlers to move (without worrying they’re going to knock over something priceless!) and the more interactive experiences, the better!